OptEMA: Adaptive Exponential Moving Average for Stochastic Optimization with Zero-Noise Optimality: The OptEMA Algorithms

-Under this scheme, the first-moment coefficient remains fixed, while the second-moment estimator adapts to the observed trajectory through both the cumulative gradient scale $\rho_t$ and the maximal gradient magnitude $\tau_t$.
-Consequently, {OptEMA-V} places greater emphasis on adaptive variance estimation within the EMA framework.
+Under this scheme, the first-moment coefficient remains fixed, while the second-moment coefficient is adapted through $\beta_t=\rho_t$, where $\rho_t$ is computed from the accumulated squared gradient norms.
+Consequently, {OptEMA-V} places greater emphasis on trajectory-adaptive second-moment averaging within the EMA framework.

 The corresponding closed-loop stepsize $\gamma_t$ is again fully trajectory-dependent.
-The factor $\big(1+\sum_{j=1}^t \|\m_j\|^2\big)^{-1/2}$ modulates the effective stepsize according to the cumulative momentum energy, while the prefactor $(1+\mu\tau_t)^{-1}$ provides additional safeguarding against large gradients.
+The factor $\big(1+\sum_{j=1}^t \|\m_j\|^2\big)^{-1/2}$ modulates the effective stepsize according to the cumulative momentum energy.
 Together, these two components yield a fully adaptive update rule that does not require prior knowledge of any Lipschitz constant.